 Universities can use a social wall as a one-stop shop front for their social media activities.
 They can pull content from Facebook, Twitter, etc. and display it in one place, for example by embedding it on their website with a simple code snippet.
 The most popular use for a social media wall is as a hub to connect and keep people up-to-date, from prospective to current students to alumni and staff.

 Another way to use social walls is for occasions throughout the school year.
 It‘s not uncommon to set up themed walls for specific events, application periods, graduation, etc. Projecting the wall on a screen or displaying it on monitors is a beautiful and easy-to-implement way to show off content from across profiles or posted with a specific event-related hashtag.

-Social media allows institutions to connect to students in a fun and light-hearted way
+Social media allows institutions to connect with students in a fun and light-hearted way

 University social media campaigns can be anything, but they should all be engaging.
 Some campaigns are focused on the entertainment factor, like the University of Salford’s tongue-in-cheek #Salfie campaign, which has been repeated in various ways over the years to welcome new students or to celebrate graduation.
 The #Salfie heart templates were even included in student welcome packs to make participation easy.

 The University of Michigan has been using social media quite boldly and in inventive ways.
 It’s one of the very few universities who’ve taken up Snapchat to post silly content, as well as serious campaigns like #AskUMich during which new students got a chance to ask the team questions about the university.
 The university is using Snapchat as a low-threshold medium, offering students an easy and familiar way to contact the institution on a platform they already use on a daily basis.